burtonrj/CytoPy/docs/source/batch.rst

 Visualising multivariant differences
 =====================================

 If we want to see the multivariant shift in biological samples compared to some reference sample, we can observe this using the *dim_reduction_grid* function.
-As the name suggests, this applies dimensionality reduction, and the use can use any algorithm from cytopy.flow.dim_reduction.
+As the name suggests, this applies dimensionality reduction, and the use can use any algorithm from CytoPy.flow.dim_reduction.

 The reduced projections of the reference sample are shown in each plot of the grid as a background and then for each plot a different biological sample is overlaid::